shaunmahony/chip-seq-tutorial/index.md

 |      |
 |------|
 |![](src/tutorials/chip/bam_filter.png)|
 |<small>**Filtering multi-mapped reads** by restricting the data to reads with mapping quality above 20.
-Note that by selecting folder (<i class="far fa-folder" aria-hidden="true"></i>) button you can select as entire collection of BAM datasets to filter at once.</small>
+Note that by selecting the folder (<i class="far fa-folder" aria-hidden="true"></i>) button, you can select an entire collection of BAM datasets to filter at once.</small>

 <div class="alert alert-warning" role="alert"><i class="fa fa-exclamation-circle" aria-hidden="true"></i> Running `Filter SAM or BAM` on a collection will generate another collection of BAM files.
 Name this collection `filtered data` (for help on how to rename a collection <a href="https://player.vimeo.com/video/212758694">see this video)</a>.</div>

 ## Assessment of ChIP quality

-After we mapped and filtered the reads it is time to make some inferences about how good the underlying data is.
+After we map and filter the reads, it is time to make some inferences about how good the underlying data is.

 ### Correlation among samples

-In out experiment there are two replicates, each containing treatment and input (control) datasets.
-The first thing we can check is if the samples are correlated (in other words if treatment and control samples across the two replicates contain this same kind of signal).
-To do this we first generate read count matrix using **NGS: DeepTools &rarr; multiBamSummary**.
+In our experiment there are two replicates, each containing treatment and input (control) datasets.
+The first thing we can check is whether the samples are correlated (in other words if treatment and control samples across the two replicates contain this same kind of signal).
+To do this, we first generate a read count matrix using **NGS: DeepTools &rarr; multiBamSummary**.

 |      |
 |------|
 |![](src/tutorials/chip/multibamsummary.png)|
-|<small>**Running multiBAMsummary** on a collection of BAM datasets (as before you can select collection by pressing folder (<i class="far fa-folder" aria-hidden="true"></i>) button).</small>
+|<small>**Running multiBAMsummary** on a collection of BAM datasets (as before you can select a collection by pressing the folder (<i class="far fa-folder" aria-hidden="true"></i>) button).</small>

-This tool breaks genome into bins of fixed size (1,000 bp in our example) and computes the number of reads falling within each bin.
+This tool breaks the genome into bins of fixed size (1,000 bp in our example) and computes the number of reads falling within each bin.
 You should use larger bins (e.g. 5,000bp) with a larger genome, but the yeast genome is only 12Mbp and regulatory signals are more compact.
 Here is a fragment of its output:

 ```
 #'chr' 'start' 'end'  'Reb1_R1'  'Input_R1'  'Input_R1'  'Reb1_R2'